cr0hn/enteletaor/doc/source/advanced.rst

 Listing wordlist
 ++++++++++++++++

-Enteleteaor has some wordlist embedded.
+Enteletaor has some wordlist embedded.
 If you want to show them, you must write:

 .. code-block:: bash

-    # enteleteaor brute wordlist
+    # enteletaor brute wordlist
     [ * ] Starting Enteletaor execution
     [ * ]   - Available wordlists:
     [ * ]     > 10_million_password_list_top_100